cog-imperial/GPdoemd/README.md

 There are existing methods to approximate the marginal predictive distributions.
 Roughly, these can be dividied into analytic methods (computationally cheap, but limited to certain models) and data-driven methods (Monte Carlo-based, flexible but often computationally expensive).
 In the paper references above, and in this software package, the idea is to use an approach that hybridises analytic and data-driven methods, using analytic surrogate models learnt from sampled data.
 This way we can extend the computationally cheap analytic method to a wider range of models.

 ## Installation
-The GPdoemd package has been tested and validated on OSX and Ubuntu.
+The following instructions work for OSX and Ubuntu systems.
-No guarantees are provided that GPdoemd works on Windows-based systems.
+For installation on a Windows system, please refer to the file [windows_install.md](https://github.com/cog-imperial/GPdoemd/blob/dev/windows_install.md).

 ##### Requirements
 Python 3.4+